tlbalazs/quickassistdeployment/README.md

 # quickassistdeployment

-I inspired by DroidKid's script when i wrote this.
+I inspired by DroidKid's script that i found on his blog.
 Original script located here: https://droidkid.net/2022/05/17/using-intune-to-deploy-the-new-microsoft-quick-assist/

 1. I downloaded the Quick Assist application bundle installer from the organization's Private Store (Microsoft Store for Business).
 2. I placed this installer on a shared location in a server.